What happens after my construction loan is approved?

 Your lender can actually cover this cost if you’ve provided them with all of the relevant building documents and make the lender aware of the upfront deposit from the outset.

-Nevertheless, once the deposit is paid, the builder will commence work.
+Nevertheless, once the deposit is paid, the builder will commence the building stages.

 This includes the installation of your internal and external support structure, along with walls, conduit for electrical and plumbing, the roof frame and sheeting, gutters and insulation.